What does “RES” mean on a contactor or relay?

-Look closely at a contactor on your truck and you may find some interesting ratings you never noticed.
-Things like terminal ambient temperature ratings and torque specs.
+Go to your truck, pick up a contactor, and look at it closely.
+You may find some interesting ratings you never noticed—things like terminal ambient temperature ratings and torque specs.
 One reading you may overlook is the RES AMPACITY of the contactor or relay.
 The RES rating is the RESISTIVE LOAD AMPACITY (amperage capacity) or rating. […]Read more

 Mistakes in Measuring Ohms